reeshav7/Rout_Coursera/README.md

-/* Add Author and Project Details here */
-/* @Author Reeshav Rout
+ @Author Reeshav Rout
  @Date 3 October 2025

    This program is the submission 1 of the Week 1 Assignment.
    Here we calculate the minimum, maximum, mean, median of the test array data.
    Then we also sort and print the data of the test array.